Farrier and Blacksmithing Classes

 - When registering as an auditor, you may use your package to register for an entire segment (4 class series) OR various classes from all four farrier course segments.
 When you are auditing the Blacksmithing, Forging or Shoeing classes you will not be able to participate in the hands on activities.

-2. Blacksmithing: Forging Steel
+Blacksmithing: Forging Steel for Beginners

 The blacksmithing class is a fun introduction to forging and shaping steel for people of all levels.
-The entire class will be focused on helping participants design and build their own project throughout the 4 weeks of class.Target Audience: People with an interest in shaping and building things out of steel through forging age +18.
+The entire class will be focused on helping participants design and build their own project throughout the 4 weeks of class.Target Audience: People with an interest in shaping and building things out of steel through forging age +16.
 No experience necessary.

 Tool Skills Learned: Twists and shaping, Drawing, Punching Holes